yamagen/plotting-poetry-2025/slide.md

 ---
 -->

+## **Methods**

 ### **Obtain some typical conversion patterns from both**

 - OP: original poems, and
 - CT: contemporary translations

 ### **Through the comparison of OP and CT, we can obtain:**

-- Grammatical patterns, especially predicative elements. i.e. tense, aspect, &larr; elements making a poem longer.
+- Grammatical patterns, especially predicative elements. i.e. tense, aspect, ... &larr; elements making a poem longer.
-- Lexical construction such as proper nouns. <!-- any reason for not having arrow here? -->
+- Lexical constructions such as proper nouns.
-- Rhetorical techniques &rarr; such as implications.
+- Rhetorical techniques such as implications.

 ---